coenttb/swift-svg-types/README.md

 ## Related Packages

-- [coenttb/swift-svg](https://github.com/coenttb/swift-svg) - DSL for type-safe SVG generation
+### Used By

-- [coenttb/swift-svg-printer](https://github.com/coenttb/swift-svg-printer) - Print SVG elements to strings
+- [swift-svg](https://github.com/coenttb/swift-svg): A Swift package for type-safe SVG generation.
-- [coenttb/swift-html](https://github.com/coenttb/swift-html) - HTML DSL with SVG integration
+- [swift-svg-printer](https://github.com/coenttb/swift-svg-printer): A Swift package for rendering SVG to String or bytes.

 ## Requirements